 Contact our Washington, D.C. immigration law firm for efficient and personal service

 For experienced counsel and efficient representation, call Deutsch, Killea and Eapen, Immigration Law Firm today at 202-728-0820 or contact us online.
-Our Washington, D.C. office is conveniently located at 1666 Connecticut Avenue N.W., just a couple of blocks north of Dupont Circle.
+Our DC office is conveniently located at 1666 Connecticut Avenue N.W., just a couple of blocks north of Dupont Circle.

 If you want to hire a foreign professional on a temporary basis, you can have that person apply for a visa as an H1B professional worker, an L-1 multinational transferee or as an O-1 extraordinary ability worker.
 Such workers can later apply to become permanent residents through labor certification or the EB-1 and EB-2 visa programs.

 F-1 students who are completing their academic studies can apply for an Optional Practical Training (OPT) work permit good for 12 months.
 Students with STEM degrees whose employers use the E-Verify system can apply for an additional 24-month work permit.